Sublinear Random Access Generators for Preferential Attachment Graphs: Introduction

 \subsection{Techniques}

 The main difficulty in providing the on-the-fly generator is in ``inverting'' the random choices of the BA process.
 That is, we need to be able to randomly choose the next ``child'' of a given node $x$, although it will only ``arrive in the future'' and its choice of a parent in the BA-graph will depend on what will have happened until it arrives (i.e., on the node degrees in the BA-graph when that node arrives).
 One possibility to do so is to maintain, for any future node which does not yet have a parent, how many potential parents it still has, and then go sequentially over the future nodes and randomly decide if its parent will indeed be $x$.
-This is too costly not only because we will need to go sequentially over the nodes, but mainly because it may be too costly in computation time to calculate, given the random choices already done in response to previous queries, what is the probability that the parent of a node $y$ that does not have yet a parent, will be node $x$.
+This is too costly because (1) we will need to go sequentially over the nodes, and (2) it may be too costly in computation time to calculate what is the probability that the parent of a node $y$ that does not have yet a parent, will be node $x$ (given the random choices already done in response to previous queries).

 To overcome this difficulty we define for any node, even if it has already a parent, its probability to be a {\em candidate} to be a child of $x$.
 We show how these probabilities can be calculated efficiently given the previous choices taken in response to previous queries, and show how, based on these probabilities, we can define an efficient process to chose the next {\em candidate}.
 The candidate node may however already have a parent, and thus cannot be a child of $x$.
 If this is the case we repeat the process and choose another candidate, until we chose an eligible candidate which then is chosen to be the actual next child of $x$.
 We show that with high probability this process terminates quickly and finds an eligible candidate, so that with high probability we have an efficient process to find ``into the future'' the next child of $x$.
 This is done while sampling exactly according to the distribution defined by the BA-graphs process.